HackYourFuture-CPH/fp-class12/README.md

    - `/motorcycle-card/motorcycle-card.styles.css`
    - `/motorcycle-card/motorcycle-card.stories.js`
    - `/motorcycle-card/motorcycle-card.test.js`
-6. File names should be lowercase and composite words `kebab-case` to avoid problems across filesystems.
+6. File names should be `PascalCased`.
 7. Component names (i.e. the name of the function in JS) should be `PascalCased` by general React conventions.
 Don't include `.component` or `.container` in the JS name.

 ### 🎨 Theming and global styling